 American and Contemporary Art

-Jennifer L. Roberts is Elizabeth Cary Agassiz Professor of the Humanities and Johnson-Kulukunkdis Family Faculty Director of the Arts at the Radcliffe Instistute for Advanced Study.
-Focusing on British and American art from the colonial period onward, she has particular interests in print history, material studies, the theory and practice of making, and the history and philosophy of science.
-She received her A.B. in English and Art History from Stanford (1992) and her Ph.D. in History of Art from Yale (2000); she joined the Harvard faculty as an assistant professor in 2002.
-The recipient of numerous external research awards, she will occupy the Slade Professorship in Fine Arts at Cambridge University in 2019, and give the Mellon Lectures at the National Gallery of Art in 2021.
+Jennifer L. Roberts is Elizabeth Cary Agassiz Professor of the Humanities and Director of Undergraduate Studies in the Department of History of Art and Architecture.
+She is an art historian focusing on American and British art of the seventeenth century onward, as well as modern/contemporary art, with particular interests in print studies, the history of science and technology, and craft and materiality theory.
+She received her A.B. in English and Art History from Stanford (1992) and her Ph.D. in History of Art from Yale (2000), and joined the Harvard faculty as an assistant professor in 2002.
+She held the Slade Professorship in Fine Arts at Cambridge University in 2019 and delivered the Mellon Lectures at the Center for Advanced Study in the Visual Arts at the National Gallery of Art in 2021.